jlikhuva/blog/posts/wlp.md

 2. We'll also form a secondary bit array with as many bits as the number of blocks we have.
 In this secondary array, the `k-th` bit will be on when the `k-th` block could conceivably have a most significant bit.
 3. Finally, to find `MSB(x)`, we'll first use  `parallel_rank` to find the index of the most significant bit in the secondary routing array.
 This will tell us the location of the most significant block.
 We shall then use `parallel_rank` one more time to find the index of the most significant bit in the most significant block.

 We implement this three step procedure below.
+We begin by defining a simple abstraction.

 ```rust
 #[derive(Debug)]
 struct FourRussiansMSB {
     /// The secondary routing bit array